 In both men and women, the existing normal sized dorsal hand veins become more visible at a later stage of life because of the physiologic atrophy of hand muscles as well as the supporting subcutaneous fatty tissues compounded also with a much, much thinner skin too.
 So, while the vein sizes have not changed much, with the passage of time they become more noticeable.
 The modern woman, interested in improving the looks of her hands, has today basically three available options:

-C. The RejuvaHands procedure, is an offshoot of Ambulatory Phlebectomy first used for varicose veins of the legs and as such it is, at least in my hands, a much, much preferred minimally invasive method.
-Using only a 1-3 mm (1/8 -1/16 of an inch) skin entry points (basically puncture wounds) along the unwanted marked veins, are removed with specially designed hooks resembling a crochet hook* and using simple local anesthesia (Fig 3).
 Both hands are treated in the same office session that may last 1:30 – 2:30 hours.
-No stitches or butterfly (steristrips) are used and no downtime is required; indeed patients drive themselves away if they have not opted to receive a tranquilizer, in which case somebody else has to drive.
+No stitches or butterfly (steristrips) are used and no downtime is required; indeed patients drive themselves away if they have not opted to receive a tranquilizer.
+In this case, somebody else has to drive.
 The initially applied bulky dressing is exchanged 24 hours with only a simple 2-inch wide ace bandage suggested for an additional 3-4 days.
 Of course, weight lifting should be avoided for some time, as well as wetting the hands usually for the same period of time.
 Bruises and swelling are possible, usually lasting for 7-10 days.
-The reason I mainly prefer this procedure is that in sclerotherapy the practitioner has to certainly know what solution, what volume and concentration to use besides having a good technical command how to inject the squiggly hand veins.
+The reason I mainly prefer this procedure is that in sclerotherapy the practitioner has to certainly know what solution, what volume, and concentration to use besides having a good technical command on how to inject the squiggly hand veins.
 The buck, however, stops here as the end results are mainly dependent on the proper healing process of the vein’s chemical injury/wound.
-This, however, is not the same in each patient and we the practitioners, we do not have any magic “switch” to make the healing process slower, quicker, deeper or better… I always say to my patients, when using sclerotherapy for any vein type, that the results are mainly patient dependent and that my participation in the final results is only 50%.
+This, however, is not the same in each patient and we the practitioners, do not have any magic “switch” to make the healing process slower, quicker, deeper, or better… I always say to my patients, when using sclerotherapy for any vein type, that the results are mainly patient dependent and that my participation in the final results is only 50%.
 The second 50% if not more is patient dependent.
-Contrary, when using Ambulatory Phlebectomy for any type of unwanted veins, leg and hand veins included, the practitioner will be vested and responsible for the results at least 95% of cases.
+Contrary, when using Ambulatory Phlebectomy for any type of unwanted veins, leg, and hand veins included, the practitioner will be vested and responsible for the results at least 95% of cases.
 Indeed we remove those unwanted veins and do not have to rely on the patient healing to make veins to possibly completely disappear.
-With Ambulatory Phlebectomy the patient has to heal only a few minute size and scattered skin openings, through which the veins were removed, guaranteeing no scars left behind.
+With Ambulatory Phlebectomy the patient has to heal only a few minute sizes and scattered skin openings, through which the veins were removed, guaranteeing no scars left behind.

 These are THE much-desired difference in the favor of this fascinating minimally invasive surgical – in local anesthesia – approach, so simple and with so much better results and without any potential complications.

-*For anybody wondering what will happen to the venous circulation after removing the bulging veins, please note there are plenty left over deep and superficial veins needed to maintain a normal circulation in the hands.
+* The first hook used was Dr. Muller's wife simple crochet hook!
+For anybody wondering what will happen to the venous circulation after removing the bulging veins, please note that there are plenty left over deep and superficial veins needed to maintain normal blood circulation in the hands.